Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Data Augmentation for Transfer

 \subsection{Action DoF Expansion $\mathbf{a}_d(i) \to \mathbf{a}(i)$}

 As shown in Fig.~\ref{fig:pose-trans}, a transformation matrix of 6-DoF action $T_{\mathbf{a}}(i)$ can be computed as $T_{\mathbf{a}}(i) = T^{-1} T^{-1}_{c} T_{\mathbf{a}_d}(i) T_{c} T$.
-Here, $T_c$ is a fixed transformation from robot base to camera in the setup for data acquisition. $T_{\mathbf{a}_d}(i)$ is a transformation matrix corresponding to original 3-DoF action $\mathbf{a}_d(i)$ represented on robot base frame.
-Since wheeled robot travels in two dimensional space, the components of $T_{\mathbf{a}_d}(i)$ corresponding to $z$, $\alpha$, and $\beta$ is always zero.
+Here, $T_c$ is a fixed transformation from the robot base to the camera in the setup for data acquisition. $T_{\mathbf{a}_d}(i)$ is a transformation matrix corresponding to the original 3-DoF action $\mathbf{a}_d(i)$ represented on the robot base frame.
+Since the wheeled robot travels in 2D space, the components of $T_{\mathbf{a}_d}(i)$ corresponding to $z$, $\alpha$, and $\beta$ are always zero.
 However, $T_{\mathbf{a}}(i)$ can contain non-zero $z$ translation and roll/pitch rotations.
-This data augmentation makes it possible to train policy for 6-DoF action by dataset acquired by a 3-DoF robot only.
+This data augmentation makes it possible to train policy for 6-DoF action using a dataset acquired by a 3-DoF robot only.

+We believe that giving random 3D rotations $T$ is important for the DoF expansion because it removes the model's dependency on the absolute camera pose in the environment.
+For example, the floor is a special instance for the wheeled robot in building environments since the camera is always at a constant height from the floor.
+However, this is not the case after random VCR, because the floor's pose in the image is also randomized and it becomes indistinguishable from other flat things such as walls or ceilings.
+After a VCR depicted in Fig.~\ref{fig:pose-trans}, for instance, augmented action is a going-up motion with a virtual wall (floor) behind.